intelligence38000/android-docs/src/pages/maps/overview/offline.md

   imageComponent={<BookImage size="60" />}
 >
   <p>Applications built with the <a href="https://docs.mapbox.com/android/maps/overview/">Mapbox Maps SDK for Android</a> can download maps of pre-selected regions for use when the device does not have network connectivity.
 This process is documented in detail in the <a href="https://www.mapbox.com/help/mobile-offline">Offline maps troubleshooting page</a>.</p>
   <p>This system works well for smaller regions where you don’t have a large number of resources to download.
 (You can use the <a href="https://www.mapbox.com/help/offline-estimator/">offline tile count estimator</a> to understand the number of tiles in a specific region.)
-However, because tiles are downloaded individually, this approach can be too slow for larger regions and might result in a poor user experience.
+But, because tiles are downloaded individually, this approach can be too slow for larger regions and might result in a poor user experience.
 In cases like this, offline sideloading can provide a better solution.</p>
 </Note>
 }}